JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_listeners.md

 ## Additional Attributes

-Registration of listeners can be restricted using the following attributes:
+Registration of listeners can be restricted using the following attributes.

+`os`
-- `os` - allows restricting listener to given OS, e.g., `os="windows"` for Windows only (2020.1 and later)
+: Allows restricting listener to given OS, e.g., `os="windows"` for Windows only (2020.1 and later)

+`activeInTestMode`
-- `activeInTestMode` - set to `false` to disable listener if [`Application.isUnitTestMode()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) returns `true`
+: Set to `false` to disable listener if [`Application.isUnitTestMode()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) returns `true`

+`activeInHeadlessMode`
-- `activeInHeadlessMode` - set to `false` to disable listener if [`Application.isHeadlessEnvironment()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) returns `true`.
+: Set to `false` to disable listener if [`Application.isHeadlessEnvironment()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) returns `true`.
-  Also, covers `activeInTestMode` as test mode implies headless mode.
+  Also covers `activeInTestMode` as test mode implies headless mode.

-> If declared listeners are intended to be used by other plugins depending on your plugin, consider [bundling their sources](bundling_plugin_openapi_sources.md) in the plugin distribution.
+> If declared listener topics are intended to be used by other plugins depending on your plugin, consider [bundling their sources](bundling_plugin_openapi_sources.md) in the plugin distribution.
 >
 {style="note"}